 When the filter is properly maintained or replaced, these units are very effective at minimizing airborne asthma triggers.
-So, they are effective at minimizing the risk for asthma symptoms.2 A/C’s also make it so you can keep doors and windows shut.
-This can also help to keep outdoor air pollutants (like pollen) outside.3
+So, they are effective at minimizing the risk for asthma symptoms.
+A/C also makes it so you can keep doors and windows shut.
+This can also help to keep outdoor air pollutants (like pollen) outside.2,3

 The general consensus of experts is probably “Yes they do!”
 As noted above, they work great for filtering airborne asthma triggers.
 They are also great at reducing humidity.
 The hotter the air the more water it holds.
 So, during the dog days of summer, the heat and humidity can trigger asthma symptoms.
 There are a variety of reasons for this.